single-cell-data/SOMA/abstract_specification.md

 ### Operation: get schema

 Return the array schema as an `Arrow.Schema` object.
-This operation will return the schema of the `Arrow.RecordBatch` returned by the `read` operation when it is called with a `batch_format` parameter value of `record-batch`.
+This operation will return the schema of the `Arrow.RecordBatch` objects returned by the `read`, `record_batches` chained operations.
 Field names in the schema will be:

 - `soma_dim_N`: the type of the Nth dimension.
 This will always be an `int64` in the range `[0, 2^63-1]`.
 - `soma_data`: the user-specified type of the array elements, as specified in the `create` operation.